awsdocs/amazon-ec2-user-guide-windows/doc_source/troubleshooting-windows-instances.md

   1. Restore the root volume of the affected instance by attaching it as `/dev/sda1`\.

   1. Start the instance\.
 + Verify that the password has not expired\.
 If the password has expired, you can reset it\.
 For more information, see [Resetting a Lost or Expired Windows Administrator Password](ResettingAdminPassword.md)\.
 + If you attempt to connect using a user account that you created on the instance and receive the error `The user cannot connect to the server due to insufficient access privileges`, verify that you granted the user the right to log on locally\.
 For more information, see [http://technet\.microsoft\.com/en\-us/library/ee957044\.aspx](http://technet.microsoft.com/en-us/library/ee957044.aspx)\.
 + If you attempt more than the maximum allowed concurrent RDP sessions, your session is terminated with the message `Your Remote Desktop Services session has ended.
 Another user connected to the remote computer, so your connection was lost.` By default, you are allowed two concurrent RDP sessions to your instance\.

 ## RDP displays a black screen instead of the desktop<a name="rdp-black-screen"></a>

 Try the following to resolve this issue:
 + Check the console output for additional information\.
 To get the console output for your instance using the Amazon EC2 console, select the instance, choose **Actions**, select **Instance Settings**, and then choose **Get System Log**\.
 + Verify that you are running the latest version of your RDP client\.
 + Try the default settings for the RDP client\.
 For more information, see [Remote Session Environment](http://technet.microsoft.com/en-us/library/cc772398.aspx) in the *Microsoft TechNet Library*\.
 + If you are using Remote Desktop Connection, try starting it with the `/admin` option as follows\.

   ```
   mstsc /v:instance /admin
   ```
 + If the server is running a full\-screen application, it might have stopped responding\.
 Use Ctrl\+Shift\+Esc to start Windows Task Manager, and then close the application\.
 + If the server is over\-utilized, it might have stopped responding\.
 To monitor the instance using the Amazon EC2 console, select the instance and then select the **Monitoring** tab\.
-If you need to change the instance type to a larger size, see [Resizing Your Instance](ec2-instance-resize.md)\.
+If you need to change the instance type to a larger size, see [Changing the Instance Type](ec2-instance-resize.md)\.

 ## Instance loses network connectivity or scheduled tasks don't run when expected<a name="instance-loses-network-connectivity"></a>